heremaps/gluecodium/docs/lime_idl.md

 deprecated, takes a string literal value as a deprecation message.
 * **@Cached**: marks a property to be cached on platform side (i.e. read from C++ only once on first access and cached in Java/Swift/Dart afterwards).
 Currently only supported for read-only properties.
-* **@Java**: marks an element with Java-specific properties:
+* **@Java**: marks an element with Java-specific behaviors:
   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in Java.
-  This is the default property for this attribute.
+  This is the default specification for this attribute.
   * **Builder**: marks a struct type to have a "builder" pattern generated in Java.
   * **FunctionName** **=** **"**_FunctionName_**"**: marks a lambda type to have a specific function name in the generated functional interface in Java (instead of a default name).
   * **Skip**: marks an element to be skipped (not generated) in Java.
-* **@Swift**: marks an element with Swift-specific properties:
+* **@Swift**: marks an element with Swift-specific behaviors:
   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in Swift.
-  This is the default property for this attribute.
+  This is the default specification for this attribute.
   * **Label** **=** **"**_LabelName_**"**: marks a function parameter to have a distinct argument label in Swift.
   * **ObjC**: marks a class as Objective-C compatible in Swift.